Towards Real Time Control of Water Engineering with Nonlinear Hyperbolic Partial Differential Equations: Discussion and Conclusion

 The thought exercise of considering what research and development are required to potentially address the mixed-integer optimization of hydropower cascades with river flow modeled by the shallow water equations, as well as their potential concrete implementation in water engineering, that is, with computational real-time considerations as well as uncertainty, presents a challenging problem in broad applied and computational mathematics.
 Any realistic implementation requires extensions along the state of the art across many relevant domains - along PDE theory, the calculus of variations, dynamic programming, approximate dynamic programming, model predictive control, uncertainty quantification, reduced order modeling, and scientific computing.
 Even more significantly, their \emph{integration}, that is, traversing and systematizing across domains and levels of abstraction in a manner that is theoretically sound and computationally tractable, presents uncharted interdisciplinary investigation.
 As such, this highlights the broad importance, in applied and computational mathematics in general, of the necessity of a systematized understanding of multiple components of the toolkit and their synergy, to continue to leverage the field of applied and computational mathematics for solving real-world problems and continue technological innovation into the future.
 This problem has, in its nonlinearity and complexity, features exhibited by many contemporary systems of interest, and this paper hopes to be an illustration for and impetus to greater elucidation of methodological interdisciplinary integration towards modeling and control.

-\paragraph*{Acknowledgements} This work received funding from the National Centre for Energy II (TN02000025).
+\paragraph*{Acknowledgements} V.K. and M.K. acknowledges funding support from the National Centre for Energy II (TN02000025).
+KK also acknowledges financial support from the Czech National Science Foundation under Project 24-11664S and M.K. acknowledges the financial support of the Austrian Science Foundation under \url{https://doi.org/10.55776/PAT2747625}.
 The authors would like to thank Sven Leyffer, Paul Manns, Wladimir Neves and Thomas Surowiec for valuable insight and discussions on the problem.

 \end{sloppypar}